dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/validation.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-In this section you'll add validation logic to the `Movie` model, and you'll ensure that the validation rules are enforced any time a user attempts to create or edit a movie.
+In this section you'll add validation logic to the `Movie` model, and you'll ensure that the validation rules are enforced any time a user creates or edits a movie.

 ## Keeping things DRY

 One of the design tenets of MVC is [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("Don't Repeat Yourself").
 ASP.NET MVC encourages you to specify functionality or behavior only once, and then have it be reflected everywhere in an app.
 This reduces the amount of code you need to write and makes the code you do write less error prone, easier to test, and easier to maintain.

-The validation support provided by MVC and Entity Framework Core Code First is a great example of the DRY principle in action.
+The validation support provided by MVC and Entity Framework Core Code First is a good example of the DRY principle in action.
 You can declaratively specify validation rules in one place (in the model class) and the rules are enforced everywhere in the app.

-Let's look at how you can take advantage of this validation support in the movie app.

 ## Adding validation rules to the movie model